Forest Hill Chase: Alterations and additions (1993-2026)

-Recent upgrades (2017–2025)

 In late 2017, works began to revamp the third floor and partially renovate the second floor.
 The east wing of the Level 2 mall, which formerly housed Dimmeys and a few other retailers, was closed down for several months and completely renovated and re-configured.
 Dimmeys moved to a smaller location near the Level 1 food court (which later closed down permanently) with JB Hi-Fi and Rebel moving from their former Level 3 tenancies.
 The escalators linking Level 2 and Level 3 were also removed to allow for more retail space.

 In 2018, Big W closed down, with a new TK Maxx store occupying part of the available space, with its entrance opposite the newly re-located JB Hi-Fi and Rebel stores.
 A new Medical Centre and Child Care Centre will occupy the remainder of the space of the former Big W. In 2019, Level 3 was renovated, with the space left behind by JB Hi-Fi and Rebel being converted into more dining retailers, with the whole level getting a refurbishment and being branded as "The Loft".
 Zone Bowling (formerly AMF) and Timezone were also renovated to combine the two tenancies together with a new look.
 A new glass lift was also installed near the escalator located outside Woolworths with access to all levels.